 Role Quality Manager

-• Setting up and maintaining the system.
+• Setting up and maintaining the quality system.

 • Co * performing internal audits and system verifications and validations.
-Keeping the HACCP system up to date and compliance with it within the organization.
-Point out deviations, make proposals for measures and check the effectiveness of the and improvement measures.
+Keeping the HACCP system up to date and checking compliance with it within the organization.
+Point out deviations, make proposals for and check the effectiveness of the and improvement measures.

-• Promoting the quality and hygiene awareness of the production employees by giving explanations, instructions, and etc. Initiating and having them implemented and supporting improvement programs / actions in the field of CCP control, hygiene, order, and tidiness.
+• Promoting the quality and hygiene awareness of the production by giving explanations, instructions, and etc. Initiating and having them implemented and supporting improvement programs / actions in the field of CCP control, hygiene, order, and tidiness.

 • Registering quality , compiling overviews, graphs, and statistics in such a way that information about the quality of (developments / trends) becomes available.